ksdtech/gdrive-static-site/README.md

         pip install -r requirements.txt

-7. Download and post-process files. copy\_folder takes two arguments: The Google Drive item id of the top-level folder to start downloading with, and a path to download that folder to.
-The final path component of the path should be "pages".
-Pelican will process these as static pages underneath the parent folder.
-The recommended path should be "./pelican/content/pages" but you can put the "content/pages" part anywhere that you wish.
-Example:
+7. Download and post-process files. copy\_folder takes two arguments: The Google Drive item id of the top-level folder to start downloading with, and a path to download that folder to (a folder with the "slugified" name of the Google Drive folder will be created within the target folder).
+Then Pelican will process files within the target as static pages underneath the parent folder.

+As an example, let's say the Google Drive folder with id "0B93xtFAz_q1FQmdILTVtcGRIZlk" is named "Sites".
+Then we execute this command:

-        python copy_folder.py 0B93xtFAz_q1FQmdILTVtcGRIZlk pelican/content/pages
+        python copy_folder.py 0B93xtFAz_q1FQmdILTVtcGRIZlk pelican

+And we will end up with a "sites" folder inside the "pelican" folder.
+Hint: don't use "output" as the target folder name.
+For the following discussion let's assume we end up with this directory tree on our local disk:

+        gdrive-static-site/
+            pelican/
+                pelicanconf.py
+                sites/
+                    district/
+                         pages/
+                             about-our-district.md
+                             district-logo.png
+                    bacich/
+                         pages/
+                             about-bacich-school.md
+                             bacich-logo.png
+                    kent/
+                         pages/
+                             about-kent-school.md
+                             kent-logo.png
+                output/
+                     ... pelican will place output here ...

 Pelican Configuration